OVVO-Financial/NNS/examples/Partial Moments Equivalences.md

 ## Partial Moments Equivalences
-Below are some basic equivalences demonstrating partial moments role as the elements of variance.
+Below are some basic equivalences demonstrating partial moments' role as the elements of variance.

 ## Installation
 ```r